 She has been particularly interested exploring matters of diversity and is an active member of the BPC task group on Ethnicity and Culture.
 She has been an organising member of the “Between Mind and Culture: Ordinary Differences” conference held on 2016.
 Marina has contributed several papers to New Associations around matters of equality and training policies.

-At the moment, she holds a private practice in London and also has an Honorary Contract with Tavistock and Portman NHS trust.
+At the moment, she holds a private practice in London and also is an Associate Lecturer at the Tavistock and Portman NHS trust.

 Annie Pesskin trained as a psychoanalytic psychotherapist with the British Psychotherapy Foundation and is registered with the British Psychoanalytic Council (BPC).
 She has a private practice seeing adults and couples in Oxford 3 days a week and in London 2 days a week.